-Join us October 2, 2021, starting at 2pm, for the Ozark Oktoberfest on the Square 2021.
-Oktoberfst is a fun Fall Festival on the Historic Square of Downtown Ozark with beer from our local breweries, family friendly games, food, shopping and live music.
+Join us on October 8, 2022 (postponed from 2021), starting at 2 pm, for the Ozark Oktoberfest on the Square 2021.
+Oktoberfest is a fun Fall Festival on the Historic Square of Downtown Ozark with beer from our local breweries, family-friendly games, food, shopping and live music.
 Check details on the Historic River District Facebook page for the event.

 Join us June 18-19, 2021, for Christian County’s largest community event/fundraiser: the Sertoma Duck Race Festival.
 The two-day festival will feature fireworks, a balloon glow, kids amusement rides, live music, a BBQ competition, a corn hole tournament, a beer garden, craft vendors, a 5K Race, and the featured Duck Race where adopted rubber ducks race in the river to the finish for great prizes — including a brand new Chevy Blazer!
 The Sertoma Duck Race Festival has something for everyone in the family, and raises much needed funds for children’s charities here in Christian County.